State-of-the-Art ABAP Development with the ABAP RESTful Application Programming Model (RAP)

 RAP Overview

-Why learning RAP?
+Why learn RAP?

 The requirements for SAP business applications and their associated technologies have evolved significantly over the past years.
 Besides increasing requirements for embedded analytics and artificial intelligence, the main drivers of this evolution are: